dhhagan/py-openaq/README.md

     >>> make notebooks
     >>> make html

 You can then go ahead and navigate to the `/docs/_build/html` directory and open them up by clicking on `index.html`.
-Eventually, I will get around to writing much more detailed instructions on how to contribute to the documentation, but for now, this is it!
+There is a brief explanation on how to better contribute to docs, which can be found in the README.md file within the docs/ directory!

 ### Suggestions